kernel-sanders/nsec2020-hack-the-time/README.md

 POST
 ```

 Confirmed.
-What we have so far is a few checks and then an echo of the HTTP verb from the requst.
-Somehow we need to use this to get a flag from the server.
+What we have so far is a few checks and then an echo of the HTTP verb from the request.
+Somehow, we need to use this to get a flag from the server.
 Let's review the checks first:

 1. Is the a form key of `mlaasdkfasldkfm`?
 2. Is there at least one arugement to the server?